-As leaders in a diverse and rapidly changing world, graduates of the Claremont School of Theology will be able to:
+As leaders in a diverse and rapidly changing world, graduates of CST will be able to:

-- Demonstrate a basic understanding of the major forms in which Christianity has been and is being expressed. - Bring their own faith into constructive dialogue with the range of religious/nonreligious options available in our society. - 3.
+- 1. Demonstrate a basic understanding of major forms in which Christianity has been and is being expressed. - 2.
+Bring their own faith into constructive dialogue with the range of religious/non-religious options available in our society. - 3.
 Synthesize thought and practice in ways that enable them to be effective religious leaders in today's complex world. - 4.
 Utilize techniques of spiritual formation for living out their vocation with integrity.